Well, it’s been nearly two years since I’ve visited home, so I guess it’s finally time!

 Trains (5€), hostel with breakfast included x2 nights – grabbed fruit from there and such for my lunches too (48€), dinner – veggie/falafel kebabs x2 (10€), luggage storage (11€), the day activities and snacks (6.40€)

-I hope this long layover in Cologne, Germany post helps anyone with just one day to spend or those just passing through!
+I hope this one day in Cologne, Germany post helps anyone just passing through!

 Pinning is so in right now…